 Finally, the 'P' should be popular among bargain hunters for its 'Price'.
 It now starts at $499 (£449, AU$899) thanks to an early 2016 price drop, and with a little shopping you can find it for a bit cheaper in the US and UK.
-This makes tempting upgrades to the 64GB and 128GB models easier to pull the checkout trigger on - as does the fact that it's a SIM-free unlocked phone.
+This makes it easier to go for tempting 64GB and 128GB models upgrades - as does the fact that it's a SIM-free unlocked phone.

 Huawei built the Nexus 6P to be different to any other Google-commissioned phone.
 Its metal design is undoubtedly a step up from the plastic Nexus 5X, and every previous Nexus.